enz/pentobi/HACKING.md

 computer player used in Pentobi.

 * libpentobi_base --
-  General Blokus-specific functionality
+  General Blokus-specific functionality.
 * libpentobi_mcts --
   Blokus player based on Monte-Carlo tree search (using libboardgame_mcts)
 * pentobi_gtp --
-  GTP interface to the player in libpentobi_mcts
+  GTP interface to the player in libpentobi_mcts.
 * twogtp --
   Tool for playing games between two GTP engines (currently only supported on Linux/GCC)